detroit-labs/katalon-mobile-util/README.md

 mvn install
 ```

-4. The `katalonsupport` `.jar` file will be placed in your Katalon Studio test project's `/Drivers` directory.
+4. The **katalon-mobile-util** `.jar` file will be placed in your Katalon Studio test project's `/Drivers` directory.

 ## Usage

-This `katalonsupport` library provides convenience functions for interacting with Katalon Studio and Appium features:
+This **katalon-mobile-util** library provides convenience functions for interacting with Katalon Studio and Appium features:

 ### Device